People

 Grace Porter

-Grace Porter is my senior thesis student.
-Her research explores how qualitative methods enrich research on individual experiences of mental health challenges.
-Using narrative analysis of life stories, her thesis examines how “meaning-making” changes the mental health impact of negative and disruptive life events, while evaluating the value of narrative analysis as a complement to quantitative measures typically used in psychology research.
+Grace Porter is a former senior thesis student whose research I supervised.
+Her thesis explores how qualitative methods enrich research on individual experiences of mental health challenges.
+Using narrative analysis of life stories, her thesis examines how meaning-making changes the mental health impact of negative and disruptive life events, while evaluating the value of narrative analysis as a complement to quantitative measures typically used in psychology research.

 Emmett Willford